Pierre Culioli

-Pierre Culioli (1912–1994), was a French tax officer who, during the World War II, led the ADOLPH resistance network in the region of Tours, Orléans and Vierzon.
+Pierre Culioli (1912–1994), was a French tax officer who, during the World War II, led the ADOLPH resistance network in the triangle of land between Tours, Orléans and Vierzon.
 In late 1942 this was attached to the PHYSICIAN-Prosper group founded by Francis Suttill, which was part of section F (French Section) of SOE.

 He was arrested by the Germans in Dhuizon on 21 June 1943 at the beginning of the collapse of the Prosper network and was deported and held in various places, including Buchenwald, but managed to escape.

 Biography

 Culioli was born in Brest in 1914 and in 1938 married Ginette Dutems, a mayor's daughter from Mer who died in June 1940, a victim of a bombing raid.
 In appearance he was unprepossessing—a small, slight wiry man with a nervous manner, horn-rimmed spectacles, and a toothbrush moustache, allegedly grown in derision of Hitler's own.

 He was the son and the grandson of French Army officers and himself became a regular French infantry lieutenant.
 He took part in the disastrous summer campaign of 1940, and was taken prisoner; however, he was soon repatriated on medical grounds and following his wife's death devoted himself to anti-Nazi activity in the middle Loire Valley.

-Culioli and agent Yvonne Rudellat first worked for Raymond Flower, SOE's first organiser in his neighbourhood.
+Culioli and agent Yvonne Rudellat (code name Jacqueline) first worked for Raymond Flower, SOE's first organiser in his neighbourhood.
 Flower came to believe that Culioli was a double agent for the Germans and requested a poison pill to kill him.
 Culioli was furious that his loyalty had been questioned and he and Rudellat broke off relations with Flower (who was later recalled to Great Britain).
 Culioli and Rudellat created a sub-section of the vast Prosper Network which reached from the Belgian border to the Atlantic coast.
 His group settled in the Sologne, where it was known as the Reseau Adolphe, the 'Adolph Network'.
-Culioli posed as a forestry official, and settled down in a woodland cottage near Romorantin, now Romorantin-Lanthenay, in the Loire Valley, with his cover 'wife' Yvonne Rudellat (Jacqueline), who acted as a courier.
+Culioli posed as a forestry official, and settled down in a woodland cottage near Romorantin, now Romorantin-Lanthenay, in the Loire Valley, with his cover 'wife', Yvonne Rudellat, who acted as a courier.
 They ran an efficient small circuit, preparing for an expected major Allied invasion of France.